bit-broker/website/content/en/docs/concepts/policy.md

 ### Access Control

-The _access control_ section of a policy definition, defines the ways in which users can interact with the [Consumer API](/docs/consumer/) via a policy key.
+The _access control_ section of a policy definition, defines the ways in which users can interact with the [Consumer API](/docs/consumer/) via a policy authorization token.
 An access control definition is made up of the following attributes:

 Attribute | Necessity | Description
 --- | --- | ---